-Applications are to be submitted through the appropriate Faculty Office or Research Centre.
-For applications including investigators based in both Faculties and Research Centres, the lead investigator must make a decision through which unit to submit in consultation with their co-investigators.
-All applications must be approved by the relevant Faculty Executive Dean or Research Centre Director.
+Applications are to be submitted through the appropriate Faculty Office or University Research Centre.
+For applications including investigators based in both Faculties and University Research Centres, the lead investigator must decide which unit to submit to in consultation with their co-investigators.
+All applications must be approved by the relevant Faculty Executive Dean or University Research Centre Director.

 Applications will then be ranked before being sent onto the Office of the Pro Vice Chancellor Research and Innovation for a final funding decision by the Selection Committee.
-The Selection Committee will comprise the DVC (Research, Development & Industry) and selected members of the Research Committee.
+The Selection Committee will comprise the DVC (Research & Engagement) and selected members of the University Research Committee.

 The following considerations will be included as part of the review process:

-- How are applications aligned to the CSU Research Narrative?
+- How are applications aligned to the Charles Sturt Research Narrative?

 - Are applications directly related to or stemming from projects that are externally funded, or likely to lead to new externally funded projects?

 - Does the application have support from a number of researchers and show potential to support multiple research projects?
 Multi-disciplinary applications are particularly encouraged.

-- Will a successful application enhance current collaborations or lead to new collaborative projects within CSU?
+- Will a successful application enhance current collaborations or lead to new collaborative projects within Charles Sturt University?